lecrisha-icl/AWS-First-GenAI-Journey/README.md

 ### **4. AWS Stock Agent with Bedrock**
 **Description:**
-A real-time stock agent providing up-to-date market analyses, stock suggestions, and reports, built using Amazon Bedrock and a financial LLM for insights.
+A real-time stock agent that provides up-to-date market analyses, stock suggestions, and reports, built using Amazon Bedrock and a financial LLM for insights.

 **Key Components:**
 - **Amazon Bedrock** for NLP and stock trend analysis.